Event Scheduling Guidelines

 Accessibility

 We strive for ADA compliance in our space, with no steps required to enter, wide aisles between shelves, and a bathroom equipped with grab bar, ample room for mobility, and accessible toilet.
-The floors in our bookstore and community room are unobstructed, however the floor in our children's space is covered by a large rug that may limit access.
+The floors in our bookstore and community room are unobstructed, however the floor in our children's section is covered by a large rug that may limit access.

-Additionally, we encourage facilitators to consider participants with a diverse range of experiences and abilities when creating their events.
+We encourage facilitators to consider participants with a diverse range of experiences and abilities when creating their events.
 To improve the accessibility of your event, please keep the following topics in mind.

 Content Warnings

-We ask presenters and facilitators to provide content warnings for any sensitive topics contained in your event, both in promotional materials as well as verbally at the start of the event itself.
+Warnings should be provided both in promotional materials as well as verbally at the start of the event itself.
 While it is impossible to anticipate all the triggers that may come up for people, content warnings provide visitors with the information needed to make informed decisions about their participation.

 Scents